Merging the Berkeley schema into the NMDC Schema

 Slots added to Database

-are all collected (or
+So now, instances of MetaproteomicsAnalysis, MetatranscriptomeAnnotation and NomAnalysis are all collected (or

-aggregated) in workflow_execution_set
+aggregated) in workflow_execution_set.

 These polymorphic collection are enabled by a significant modeling change in v11 of the schema: a strict requirement

-that, within any representation of schema-compliant data, that all instances of all classes declare their own type
+that, within any representation of schema-compliant data, that all instances of all classes declare their own type.

-of the instantiated class.
+Furthermore, the values in the type slot must be the class_uri of the instantiated class.
 That, in turn, means that

-slots must be associated with each class.
+all classes must now declare a class_uri and that the type slots must be associated with each class.
 This is

 enforced with the following Python tests: